 Imagine explaining your campaign to a friend.
 What would you say?
 What might they ask you?
 And how would you show them you’re serious, prepared, and capable of doing a great job?
 Your campaign page is your chance to tell people that story: who you are, what you want to make, and why.

 Wondering how to get started?
 Looking through successful campaigns in your category is another good way to see what kinds of information Contributors will expect.
 If your campaign is simple and straightforward, then maybe your campaign page can be, too.
 If you’re doing something more complex, share details to demonstrate that you know what you’re doing.
 Either way, there are some basic questions you should answer:

 Introduce yourself, your team, and any similar work you’ve done (show some examples!).

 What are you planning to make?

 The more details, the better.
-Sketches, samples, prototypes — it all helps backers get as excited as you are.
+Sketches, samples, prototypes — it all helps Contributors get as excited as you are.

 Tell people how you got the idea, and how much you’ve accomplished so far.
-Sharing the project’s history helps others understand the kind of work you do, and how you go about it.
+Sharing the campaign’s history helps others understand the kind of work you do, and how you go about it.

 What’s your plan, and what’s your schedule?

-Lay out a clear, specific timeline for what backers can expect.
+Lay out a clear, specific timeline for what Contributors can expect.